hamdamoha/Project_4_final/README.md

 The data input was in the form of a csv file.
 An sql file was created from the data using python code in a jupyter notebook using sqlite.
 The files are located in this repository in a directory called SQL management.
 This will enable other researchers the option of using an SQL database to research the data.

+ ## <a id="Code Files"></a><ins>Code Files</ins>

+The code used to process the data is contained in Jupyter notebook files in this repository.
+For the neural network (keras tuner) and TPOT analysis, Google Colaboratory was utilied and the files are in the directory named Colaboratory.

 ## <a id="Results-header"></a><ins>Results</ins>

 (the reader is directed to the powerpoint presentation in this repository named "ML_Project_Presentation_Master" for full details of results.)